 - 8:30pm – Raleigh vs. Durham Mile Championship

 - 8:45pm – Fans can enter the track area

 - 9:00pm – National Anthem

 Following the last race there will be an awards ceremony at 9:30pm at Meredith College Track followed by post-party at Raleigh Brewing Company with beer, music and food trucks.

 For parking details visit the official Sir Walter Miler website.

 There is still a lot of summer left before us, but for those of you gearing up for fall race season you may already be looking ahead to your races scheduled for October and November.
-I’m registered to run in the Bull City Race Fest in Durham on Sunday October 18th and have already begun my 12 week half marathon training program.
+I’m registered to run in the Bull City Race Fest in Durham and have already begun my 12 week half marathon training program.
 I was recently selected along with several other local runners to be a race ambassador for event.
 In the coming weeks I will be periodically updating you about the race day activities and sharing about fun local run clubs and interesting places to train around the triangle.

 Bull City Race Fest Discount Code

 As you know, the registration price for a race typically increases the closer you get to race day.
 You can beat the next price increase by registering for the Bull City Race Fest by this Friday, July 31st.
-You can also save $5 by using the discount code “USB10“.
+You can also save $5 by using the discount code “BCRFJOHN“.

 About Bull City Race Fest & Food Truck Rodeo